hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/graber.md

 3. **`asyncio.run`:** The `asyncio.run` function is crucial for running asynchronous functions within a `pytest` test.

-4. **Comprehensive Test Cases (Edge Case & Error Handling):**  The updated code includes a test case demonstrating exception handling, mocking a situation where a call to `execute_locator` might fail.
+4. **Comprehensive Test Cases (Edge Case & Error Handling):**  The updated code includes a test case demonStarting exception handling, mocking a situation where a call to `execute_locator` might fail.
 This checks that your code gracefully handles errors.

 5. **Clearer Assertions:** The tests now use assertions that directly verify expected behavior, instead of just checking if the function runs without raising an error.